jlozovei/developer-titles/README.md

 ## :gem: Stack
 This site is create using [Vanilla JS](http://vanilla-js.com/) (ES6) and [PostCSS](https://postcss.org/), with [Webpack](https://webpack.js.org/).
 It uses [GitHub Pages](https://pages.github.com/).

-I like to use [yarn](https://yarnpkg.com) as the package manager, but feel free to use wether you want (npm || yarn).
+I'm using [npm](https://npmjs.com) as the package manager.

 > Oh but why not creating it with React or Vue?
 >> Because I didn't want to :smile:

 ## :pencil: Contributing
-If you want to add some titles, follow the steps below:
+You can contribute to this project following the steps below:

 - Fork the repo
 - Create a new branch
 - Do the work
 - Fill a PR, assign it to you and, if possible, write a cool description
 - Wait for the review

+Also, take a look at the [contributing guide](https://github.com/jlozovei/developer-titles/blob/master/.github/CONTRIBUTING.md)!

 After that, if your request doesn't offend anyone, your title will be able to be part of the great array.